 In the article “Personal Reflections on Perspective”, I covered the fact that we all have our own perspectives and how they are all different.
-In fact, if you haven’t already read it, it would be worth reading first and then coming back to this article.
+In fact, if you haven’t already read it, it would be worth reading first and then come back to this article.

 The Stuff Opinions Are Made Of